alex-louvet/partitions/doc/classes.md

 ### Attributes

-`vector<bool> points` cine of the incidence matrix corresponding ot the set
+`vector<bool> points` cine of the incidence matrix corresponding to the set

 `int weight` weight of the set